davdwhyte87/iReporter/README.md

 - `PATCH /api/v1/intervention/:id` - Edits an intervention record
 - `DELETE /api/v1/red-flag/:id` - Deletes a red-flag record
 - `DELETE /api/v1/intervention/:id` - Deletes an intervention record
+- `POST /api/v1/auth/signup` - Signs up a new user
+- `POST /api/v1/auth/login` - Logs a user in

  ## Known issues
 - The views are just built out, they have no functionalities yet